 At this time we do not produce our own Bee Pollen.

 Our famous Jacksonville Wildflower is our best selling honey!
-Our Wildflower honey is made and produced by bees and flowers right in our hometown of Jacksonville,...View full product details
+Welcome any season with a spoonful of our Jacksonville Wildflower honey!
+Our Wildflower honey is made and...View full product details

 To us, Orange Blossom tastes like liquid Florida sunshine!
 Each year, our bees feast among millions of delicate, white, fragrant orange blossom flowers.
 Orange Blossom...View full product details